The Peru Resilience Hub at COP30

 1. Resilience Pays Off: Act Early – Build Opportunity

+The science is clear: In the increasingly complex global risk landscape, resilience is no longer optional.
 Investing in resilience is not a sunk cost – it is a strategic move that safeguards development, protects future returns, and opens new opportunities.
-The evidence is clear: delaying action increases long-term costs, deepens exposure, and limits options.
+The evidence shows that delaying action increases long-term costs, deepens exposure, jeopardizing planetary and human security, and limits options.
 Whether through resilient infrastructure, diversified livelihoods, or early warning systems, building resilience helps governments, businesses, and communities avoid the escalating costs of disruption – and preserve their capacity to grow and adapt.

-2. Facing the Trade-Offs: Designing Transformations That Work for All
+2. Facing the Trade-Offs: Towards Thoughtfully Designed Transformations

 Systemic transformation is essential for building resilient and just futures – but it always involves trade-offs.
-Whether in food systems, energy transitions, or governance reform, shifting away from harmful, unsustainable or unjust systems can create short-term costs, disrupt livelihoods, or challenge existing safety nets.
+Whether in food systems, energy transitions, or governance reform, shifting away from harmful, unsustainable or unjust trajectories can create short-term costs or have unequal impacts on different livelihoods and society groups.
 These tensions are often overlooked, yet they shape whether transitions succeed – and for whom.

-3. Mind the Misalignment Gap: Realigning Timescales, Mandates, and Funding Cycles
+3. Mind the Misalignment Gap: Realigning Actions across Timescales, Mandates, and Funding Cycles

 This track focuses on closing the misalignment gap.
-It explores how national and local governments, financial institutions, and implementing agencies can realign short-term decision cycles with the long-term nature of resilience-building.
-It invites examples of institutional innovation – from adaptive planning models and feedback loops, to resilience budget tagging, forward-compatible infrastructure design, and coordinated multi-level governance.
-Whether in urban planning, sovereign climate finance, or sectoral adaptation efforts, the goal is to enable systems that are flexible, anticipatory, and aligned across scale.
+It explores how national and local governments, financial institutions, funders and implementing agencies can realign short-term decision cycles with the long-term nature of resilience-building.
+It invites examples of institutional innovation – such as adaptive planning models and feedback loops, resilience budget tagging, forward-compatible infrastructure design, and coordinated multi-level governance.
+Whether in urban planning, sovereign climate finance, or sectoral adaptation efforts, the goal is to enable systems that are flexible, anticipatory, and aligned across spatial and temporal scales.

 Redefining & Repricing Risk to Unlock Better Responses